semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 This approach provides more flexibility:

-- The renderer is not limited by our API
+- The renderer is not limited by our API.
-- The API is cleaner and more consistent
+- The API is cleaner and more consistent.
-- You have access to each part of the component
+- You have access to each part of the component.

 ### Theme

 You can change the default styles for your project.
 We have design tokens that you can change in each component individually or globally throughout the project.

 We also have [a mechanism](/style/themes/) for changing our styles, this allows us to completely change the design of components and extend components with new properties.

 ### Controlled & uncontrolled

-We develop our components in a way where they don't have a state and have all statuses set externally.
-This allows us to make sure that you have full control over the state and its changes.
+We develop our components in a way that does not have a state and has all statuses set externally.
+This allows us to ensure that you have full control over the state and its changes.

-Every property that can change has a handler.
-For example, `visible` is a property that you set for a component, while `onVisibleChange` is the handler you subscribe to and which is called when `visible` has a new value.
+Every property that can be changed has a handler.
+For example, `visible` is a property that you set for a component, while `onVisibleChange` is the handler to which you subscribe and which is called when `visible` gets a new value.

-> You may have seen this type of logic in [native input](https://reactjs.org/docs/forms.html#controlled-components)
-> where you control the value and the `onChange` serves as a
+> You may have seen this type of logic in the [native input](https://reactjs.org/docs/forms.html#controlled-components) where you control the value and the `onChange` serves as a
 > request for change.
 In this case it's up to you whether to change the value or not.
 >
 > The handlers for these types of properties have a specific notation: `on{{ eventName }}Change`.

 If you don't set these properties, the component will run in uncontrolled mode.

 Also, all properties that can be changed have an initial state located in the `default + {{ Property name }}` property.
-It
-can be changed by assigning a different value.
+It can be changed by assigning a different value.

 For example, a tooltip has a `visible` property which is closed by default.
-If you want its initial state to be open, you can assign it the `defaultVisible={true}` value.
+If you want its initial state to be opened, you can assign it the `defaultVisible={true}` value.

 @### Handlers

 Consistency is essential for a library because it helps you understand what to expect in any particular case.
 This is why all event handlers in our library have the same format:

 ```tsx
 (value, event) => void | boolean
 ```

-- The first argument is the value that is obtained as a result of the handler response
+- The first argument is the value that is obtained as a result of the handler response.
-- The second argument is the event that called this handler
+- The second argument is the event that called this handler.

 Such handlers are extremely convenient if you use React hooks, since it's no longer necessary to create custom handlers and obtain the value from the event.
 You can simply assign a function from the hook directly to the handler:

 ```jsx
 import React, { useState } from 'react';